Raw Honey vs. Regular

 Raw honey: Retains all potential nutrients due to minimal filtering and no heating.
 This is why it is associated with health benefits such as its antibacterial and anti-inflammatory properties

-Regular honey: Commercial honey is a beautiful product but it may lose much of its beneficial nutrition – especially if it is heat treated or pasteurized.
+Regular honey: Commercial honey is a beautiful product but it may lose some of its beneficial nutrition.
 Honey that is forced through fine filters under pressure will not contain bits of bee pollen that some people believe are beneficial.

-- read the labels for honey but do your research
+- read the labels for honey and understand what they mean

 - ingredient label should contain only one word – honey